How to Check for Duplicate Content on Your Website?

 - Detects incorrect 404 pages.

-- Diagnoses common content issues by checking headers, current Google cache and PR dispersion both of www and non-www pages.
+- Diagnoses common content issues by checking headers and current Google cache.

 - CopyGator.
 This is a service for checking RSS feed and finding out the exact time of content copying.
 The tool automatically notifies you when your posts got copied by someone.
 All the info you can see on a special page.
 The service is free.